StyXman/ayrton/doc/source/index.rst

 * You don't call ``[``, see the reference.
 * Redirection is better accomplished with _out, _err, etc.
 * Currently, absolute and relative paths do not work directly, you have to use ``run()``.
-* Expansions are not done automatically; variables can be expanded with %, brace, tilde and glob expansions can be done with ``bash()``, command substitution is yet to come.
+* Expansions are not done automatically; variables can be expanded with %;
+  brace, tilde and glob expansions can be done with ``bash()``, command substitution is yet to come.
 Also, expansions can return either one string, an empty list, or a list with two or more elements.
+* If you name a variable with the same name as an executable, you can't execute it until you're out of that scope.
+This is exactly the same thing that happens when you eclipse a Python variable from an outer scope.